Miami, FL Truck Accident Attorney

 Accidents involving commercial trucks can present a significant financial burden to the victims and their loved ones.
 Since the injuries incurred in a truck accident are extensive, victims often face long recoveries and the associated costs.
 If you or someone you love suffered harm in a truck accident and you believe someone else is responsible, contact our Miami truck accident attorneys today to schedule a free case evaluation.
-We help Miami families seek fair compensation for their injuries, pain, and suffering.
+We help families in Miami-Dade County and throughout Florida seek fair compensation for their injuries, pain, and suffering.

 Our Miami truck accident lawyers carry a small caseload so they can give personal attention to each client’s case from start to finish.
 Personal injury and wrongful death cases are all we represent.
 This means we have a more focused, intimate knowledge of these laws to give you an optimal path to maximum compensation.
 We win difficult cases that many other law firms won’t take.
 That includes multimillion-dollar settlements for clients rejected by multiple law firms.

 Accidents involving commercial trucks have unique concerns.
 Truck accidents tend to make up a relatively smaller portion of all crashes on Miami’s roadways, but the results are more extreme.
 Truck accidents are more likely to be fatal, according to a report released by the Federal Motor Carrier Safety Administration (FMCSA).
 Those who survive truck crashes are more likely to incur severe or permanently disabling injuries.

 Did you know that the FMCSA allows large commercial trucks to weigh as much as 80,000 pounds when fully loaded?
 The average passenger vehicle weighs just 4,000 pounds.
 When you consider the weight difference, it is easy to see why these crashes are often so devastating.